nabaroa/naknak.me/BACKLOG.md

 # Backlog

+- Use vídeo as background hero and test performance to it.
 - Create new icons
 - Use hero image as image and not background CSS
 - Improve mobile navigation